-Dr. Donald S. Bosch is Senior Advisor and Director of Risk Environment Psychology at the Headington Institute.
+Dr. Donald S. Bosch is Director of Risk Psychology and HEAT Training at the Headington Institute.
 As a licensed clinical psychologist and psychoanalyst with 35 years of experience, Don understands human behavior and brain function.
 Don is often in the field doing debriefs, working with global response teams, and providing psychological support for security trainings.
 He is a lifelong mountaineer with a love for adventure, travel, exercise, and family.

 Dr. Huong Diep serves as a bilingual Consulting Psychologist, providing training, counseling and consulting services in English and Spanish.
 She is a licensed clinical psychologist with over ten years of experience providing direct services, training and consultation in international settings.
 She served as a Peace Corps volunteer in the rural highlands of Peru which sparked her passion for international disaster psychology.
 Her specialty includes the intersection of gender, language and culture where she utilizes a trauma informed approach that promotes strength and resiliency.
 Dr. Diep enjoys hot yoga, travel and spicy foods.